-How to fix headphone wires
+How to fix headphone wires without soldering

-To repair and fix headphone wires and cables, you will need an army knife, a lighter, and heat-shrinking tubing.
+To fix headphone wires and cables, you will need an army knife, a lighter, and heat-shrinking tubing.
 To complete the repair, you'll have to strip the cable, remove the wire coating, rejoin the wires, and use the heat-shrinking tube or electric tape.

 JUMP TO KEY SECTIONS

-What you will need
+What do you need to fix headphone wires?

-How to fix headphone wires
+How to fix wired headphones

-Step 1: Strip the cable
+Step 1: Separate the cable

 If you’re working with a flat or ribbon cable, an X-Acto knife is more effective than an army knife.
 This is a more delicate process.
 Make a two-inch lateral incision running down the cable.
 You can then lift the flaps to reveal the wires.
 Pluck each one out individually, either by hand or with tweezers.

-Step 2: Remove the wire coating
+Step 3: Remove the wire coating

-Step 3: Rejoin the wires
+Step 4: Rejoin the wires

-Step 4: Use heat shrinking tube
+Step 5: Use electrical tape or heat shrinking tube

 Headphones will have three or four wires — red, blue or green, and a copper or copper-colored wire.
 If you see four wires, the fourth will be another copper wire.
 Usually, red is the right channel, blue or green is the left channel, and copper wires are ground.
 When connecting split wires, make sure that you join wires that are the same color.